The Crisis of the Small Farm Economy in India

 |Swaminathan, Madhura, and Baksi, Sandipan (eds.)
 (2017), How Do Small Farmers Fare?
 Evidence from Village Studies in India, Tulika Books, New Delhi, pp. xii+355, Rs 995.|

 According to various estimates, more than 3,00,000 farmers in India committed suicide between 1995 and 2014.
 For a large majority of cultivators, farming as an economic activity has become non-remunerative; low-income farmers face an uncertain future, one that is characterised by low levels of productivity, income, and wages.
 The importance of agriculture in the national Gross Domestic Product (GDP), in terms of sectoral contribution, has declined to 14 per cent despite the dependence of over half the population on agriculture.
-Problems of hunger and food security are common in various parts of the country, even among households that are engaged in farming.
+Problems of hunger and food in (to read insecurity) security are common in various parts of the country, even among households that are engaged in farming.
 In the recent past, farmers from across the country, including Maharashtra, Rajasthan, and Tamil Nadu have agitated for better and remunerative prices for farm produce.
 In March this year, tens of thousands of farmers belonging to the small, marginal, and landless categories in Maharashtra walked from Nashik to Mumbai, demanding land rights under the Forest Rights Act, 2006.
 It is evident that the agrarian crisis faced by farmers in India is a multidimensional problem and requires urgent study.

 The agrarian crisis is not a crisis of production alone, though production is an important aspect of farmers’ lives.
 The crisis is linked to the prevailing agrarian and social structure in India, which has not seen any major transformation in the post-Independence period.
 On the contrary, agricultural policy has, at times, operated independently of any understanding of the existing agrarian social structure in the country.
 Differences arising out of variations in size of landholding, caste, and gender have not received adequate emphasis.
 Instead of resolving these longstanding concerns, the New Economic Policy of 1991 tended to reverse the process of land reforms and encouraged contract farming and the privatisation of marketing channels.
 Volatility in the costs of agricultural inputs and the prices of agricultural outputs has adversely affected small and marginal farmers.
 The Situation Assessment Survey (SAS) of Agricultural Households report released by the National Sample Survey Organisation (NSSO) in December 2014 estimated that the average income of an agricultural household from all sources was Rs 6,462.
 For small and marginal agricultural households, i.e., those that owned or operated less than two hectares of land, the average annual income was Rs 5,327.
 The report also showed that the share of income from cultivation increased with an increase in landholding.